abby1635/CS30/Reviewing Processing-Java/Create the Ball/README.md

 - BallStartY: starting position of ball at the beginning of a game, y-axis
 - BallDiameter: diameter of the ball

-CAUTION: using size key-variables means the declaration and assignemnt must happen in different places
+CAUTION: using size key-variables means the declaration and assignment must happen in different places